Radio Pulsar Emission-Beam Geometry at Low Frequency: LOFAR High Band Survey Sources Studied using Arecibo at 1.4 GHz and 327 MHz: Group B Pulsar Tables, Models and Notes, Corrected

 \textit{\textbf{J0417+35}}: At LOFAR frequencies, the profile has two components, the leading much stronger than the trailing.
 At P-band, the trailing component decreases in height to become almost a "bump" on the side of the profile.
 We use a {\bf D} profile model.
 The PPA rate is poorly determined, and scattering seems minimal at 149 MHz.
 The pulsar is detected at 111 MHz \citep{prao} but no measurements are possible.

-0.1in \textit{\textbf{J0435+2749}}: Following on (\citet{brinkman_freire_rankin_stovall})'s {\bf T} classification, we now see that the LOFAR profile shows a narrow third component in this pulsar, while the central one seems to be broader.
+0.1in \textit{\textbf{J0435+2749}}: Following on \citet{brinkman_freire_rankin_stovall}'s {\bf T} classification, we now see that the LOFAR profile shows a narrow third component, while the central one seems to be broader.
 Close inspection of several 327-MHz profiles show dual central features that somewhat broaden the trailing component.
 These can be seen in the weak $L$ curve.
 Therefore, having explored the quantitative geometry, we now believe a conal quadruple c{\textbf{Q}} beam model is most appropriate for this pulsar.
 The PPA rate is difficult to discern accurately, but a shallow negative traverse is most likely.
 The LOFAR inner cone width cannot be measured accurately, but a value around 25\degr\ is compatible with those at the higher frequencies---though the fit in Fig.~\ref{figA104} gives a substantially narrower value.
 0.1in

-\textit{\textbf{J0457+2333}}: The two profiles are only of moderate quality, but they suggest a ``boxy'' form at 1.4 GHz that may have a core/double cone at 327 MHz---similar to the evolution of many {\bf M} structures.
+\textit{\textbf{J0457+2333}}: The two profiles are only of moderate quality, but they suggest a ``boxy'' form at 1.4 GHz that may show a core/double cone at 327 MHz---similar to the evolution of many {\bf M} structures.
 We can only guess the PPA rate, but a central traverse is suggested at the lower frequency.
-To support this model at core width of about 7\degr\ is needed, and this cannot be verified in the profile structure; nor can we clearly discern the inner cone width.
-More and better profiles are needed.
+To support this model a core width of about 7\degr\ is needed, and this cannot be verified in the profile structure; nor can we clearly discern the inner cone width.
+Higher quality profiles are needed to improve the beam model.
 0.1in

 \textit{\textbf{J0533+0402}}: This pulsar seems to be a conal single {\bf S$_d$} pulsar, but its geometry remains inaccurate.
-The 1.4-GHz PPA traverse suggests a very central sightline traverse, which is incompatible with this classification; the 327-MHz one does not but gives no useful slope.
+The 1.4-GHz PPA traverse suggests a very central sightline traverse, which is incompatible with this classification; the 327-MHz one suggests an oblique traverse but gives no useful slope.
 Fortunately, the \citet{JK18} profile shows a traverse that may be about +11\degr/\degr, making $\alpha$ upwards of 90\degr\ for an outer cone.
-This is needed because the Pushchino profile shows clear bifurcation and a larger width suggesting the outer conal geometry.
+This is then compatible with the Pushchino profile that shows clear bifurcation and a larger width suggesting an outer conal geometry.
 0.1in